Skip to main content

 I Had No Idea This Song Even Had Lyrics!
-Andy Griffith Sings The Words To His Show’s Theme Song
+Andy Griffith Sings the Words to His Show's Theme Song

 When people think of television theme songs, the one that most quickly comes to mind is probably Fishin’ Hole, from The Andy Griffith Show.
 This catchy, whistled tune is memorable, but did you know it also has lyrics?